vysakh0/dravid/README.md

    ```
    CLAUDE_API_KEY=your_claude_api_key_here
    ```
-4. You can use dravid to add feature or functionalities to the project.
-As this project uses drd.json and has used dravid to build dravid.
+4. You can use Dravid to add features or functionalities to the project.
+As this project uses drd.json and has used Dravid to build Dravid.

 ```
 poetry run drd "refactor api_utils"